Fisch03/Astro-Attack/README.md

 About
 ---
-I wanted to make a Gameboy for quite some Time, but never really got start programming.
+I wanted to make a Gameboy Game for quite some Time, but never really got start programming.
 When my a friend of me got into Old consoles, I used the opportunity and made this Game for him.